What are dental bridges?

-- Traditional fixed bridges consist of 2 or more crowns and a filler tooth/teeth.
-The filler tooth/teeth are attached to one or more crowns.
+- Traditional fixed bridge: This bridge is the most common.
+It has two or more crowns and a filler tooth or teeth that are all connected.
 The crowns keep the bridge in place.
-Traditional bridges are the most common type of bridge and are made of either porcelain fused to metal or ceramics.
+Traditional bridges are made of metal, porcelain fused to metal, or ceramics.

 - Cantilever bridge: In this bridge type, the pontic connects to only one abutment tooth.
 This can sometimes be an option for people who have teeth on only one side of the gap.

 - Maryland dental bridge (resin-bonded bridge): You may have this type of bridge if you have missing front teeth.
 It’s made of porcelain fused to metal or ceramic teeth, supported by a framework.
 Wings on each side of the bridge bond to your existing teeth.